-TANF eligibility requirements vary by state and evolve over time, but the general qualifications include:
+TANF eligibility requirements vary by state and evolve over time, but the general qualifications include that applicants must:

-- Applicant is pregnant or responsible for at least one child under 19 years of age
+- Be pregnant or responsible for at least one child under 19 years of age

-- Applicant is a U.S national, citizen, legal alien, or permanent resident
+- Be a U.S national, citizen, legal alien, or permanent resident

-- Applicant is under-employed, unemployed, or about to become unemployed
+- Be under-employed, unemployed, or about to become unemployed

 There are other specific limitations to TANF.
 For example, families who receive TANF can’t own more than $2,00 in assets or expect additional money if they have another child.
 They also must get a job within five years: Most TANF benefits last five years or less.